jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   Your results may be different because the timestamps are random numbers

-the expected duration is now a string_ that contains the subtraction of the sleep hour from the wake hour, and the subtraction of the sleep minutes from the wake minutes, separated by ``:``.
+the expected duration is now a string_ that contains the subtraction of the sleep hour from the wake hour, and the subtraction of the sleep minutes from the wake minutes, separated by ``:``

 .. _test_duration_w_hours_and_minutes_green:

 green: make it pass
 --------------------------------------------------------

-* I change the output of the ``duration`` :doc:`function </functions/functions>` to match the format of the expected value in the test
+* I change the output of the ``duration`` :ref:`function<functions>` to match the format of the expected value in the test

   .. code-block:: python